kam-cheng/Northcoders-News-App/README.md

 # NC News App

-The NC News App is a front-end application enabling users to interact with the Northcoders News API, via a user-friendly UI.
+The NC News App is a front-end application for users to interact with the Northcoders News API via a user-friendly UI, built using the [Material UI](https://mui.com/) framework.

 ## Link to deployed version